jeenskim/jeenskim.github.io/_posts/2025-08-05-Installing dolfinx_mpc for FeniCSx.md

   -B build-dir cpp/
 ```

-And you can install libraries using the following command.
+And you can install dolfinx_mpc libraries using the following command.
 ```
 ninja -j3 install -C build-dir
 ```